netdata/netdata/docs/netdata-cloud-onprem/getting-started-light-poc.md

 What does the script do during installation?
 1. Prompts for user to provide:
-   - `-key-id` - AWS ECR access key ID
+   - `-key-id` - AWS ECR access key ID.
-   - `-access-key` - AWS ECR Access Key
+   - `-access-key` - AWS ECR Access Key.
-   - `-onprem-license-key` - Netdata Cloud On-Prem license key
+   - `-onprem-license-key` - Netdata Cloud On-Prem license key.
-   - `-onprem-license-subject` - Netdata Cloud On-Prem license subject
+   - `-onprem-license-subject` - Netdata Cloud On-Prem license subject.
-   - `-onprem-url` - URL for the onprem (without http(s) protocol)
+   - `-onprem-url` - URL for the On-prem (without http(s) protocol).
-   - `-certificate-path` - Path to your PEM encoded certificate
+   - `-certificate-path` - path to your PEM encoded certificate.
-   - `-private-key-path` - Path to your PEM encoded key
+   - `-private-key-path` - path to your PEM encoded key.
 2. After getting all of the information installation is starting.
 The script will install:
    - Helm
    - Kubectl